-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Gold Bullion Development Corp. and its subsidiary as at June 30, 2013, and their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Gold Bullion Development Corp. and its subsidiary as at June 30, 2014 and 2013, and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.